HenrikSamuelsson/learning-gnu-make/README.md

 gcc -Wall hello-world.c -o hello-world-program
 ```

-And there should afterwards be a fresh new version of the application hello-world-program that make just built.
+And there should afterwards be a fresh new version of the application hello-world-program that *make* just built.

+There are three different parts in the makefile.

+First we have hello-world-program before the colon, this part is known as the *target*.
+This parts is often the name of something that will be generated.
+In this case so is it an executable but it can also often be an object file.

+The second part after the colon is known as the *prerequisite* and this is an input that is used to generate the target.
+In this case so is the prerequisite the single source file hello-world.c.

+Indented by a tab below the target-colon-prerequisite we finally have the third part that is known as a *recipe*.
+A recipe is an action that **make** will carry out.
+In this case so is it a command to compile the hello-world application, and the command is the same that can be used directly in a terminal.